Automattic/woocommerce-payments/bin/wcpay-live-branches/README.md

 ### Development

 1. Make sure you update the version in the **wcpay-live-branches.user.js** file.
 That will trigger auto-update for consumers.
-2. Create a PR in this same repo.
+2. Create a PR in this repo.

 ### Additional Info